tauhid-hasan-dev/understanding-C-.Net-/README.md

 ##  Association Relationship
 - In C#, an association relationship refers to a connection or relationship between two classes that highlights how they are related or connected in some way within a system.
 - This relationship can be a simple connection or a more complex interaction between the classes.
-- Normally when a class is a type of another member variable of another class we can them Association relationship.
+- Normally when use a class as a type of another member variable of another class we can call them Association relationship.

 There are different types of association relationships: